vidhinileshpatel/Labs/lab1/README.md

 ### Pandas

-Pandas is in the same ballpark as Numpy, in fact it relies on the Numpy library for its underlying architecture, but they are differences, and some programmers prefer one or the other.
+Pandas is in the same ballpark as Numpy, in fact it relies on the Numpy library for its underlying architecture, but there are differences, and some programmers prefer one or the other.
 It is simply a high performance data structure and analysis library.